 If there is an ongoing court action involving my children, can I take them out of the state?

 Also, keep in mind that once a court action is started in one state, then that state court generally has jurisdiction (power) over the case until it is finished.
-Sometimes you can move the case to another state, but it is often really hard to do.
 If your case is finished and you want to try to change a final custody order in a different state, go to our Changing a final custody order page for more information.